DHTMLX/docs-todolist/docs/guides/mcp-server.md

 ## Two ways the MCP server can respond

-A Retrieval-Augmented Generation (RAG) index backs the Model Context Protocol (MCP) endpoint, letting an assistant check current To Do List documentation instead of relying only on what it learned during training.
-The index serves two workflows: *Search*, which hands back matching reference pages for the assistant to build an answer from, and *Inference*, which reads those pages itself and delivers the finished answer.
+The assistant chooses between two workflows depending on what's being asked. *Search* returns the matching To Do List reference pages so the assistant can compose the answer; *Inference* reads those pages itself and returns the finished answer.
+Both run on a Retrieval-Augmented Generation (RAG) index built from the documentation, reached through the Model Context Protocol (MCP).

-For example, when you ask *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*, the assistant sends the prompt via the MCP endpoint. *Search* matches it against the working-with-server documentation, retrieves the relevant reference pages, and returns them as context; the assistant then generates code based on the current API rather than a training snapshot. *Inference* suits a narrower question with one correct answer, such as confirming which event fires first in the chain, and returns that answer directly instead of the source pages.
+For example, when you ask *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*, the assistant sends the prompt via the MCP endpoint. *Search* matches it against the working-with-server documentation, retrieves the relevant reference pages, and returns them as context; the assistant then produces code that matches the API's current state instead of an old training snapshot. *Inference* suits a narrower question with one correct answer, such as confirming which event fires first in the chain, and returns that answer directly instead of the source pages.

 ## Setting up the MCP connection